XavierCS-dev/xaviercs-dev.github.io/_posts/2024-06-15-Effect-Engine-Devlog-1.md

 }
 {% endhighlight %}

 The usage is stored within the buffer, so a flag no longer needs to be passed around.
 The allocation and writing itself is then fully managed within one function.
-So if the amount of data passed exceeds the buffer size, this will be cause by the write function.
+So if the amount of data passed exceeds the buffer size, this will be handled by the write function.
 Now the Layer structure no longer has to store the capacity itself or manage any of these details.
 This functionality can now also be easily reused for anything else that may need a buffer.
 Remember, the buffer is created using the `BufferAllocator` builder, and calling the `allocate()` function.

 The managing of buffers related to the entities is now much simpler for `Layer2DSystem`!: